094459/q-workshop/README.md

 ![Asking Amazon Q Developer for the index.html code](images/yoda-html.png)

 I add this code to the index.html, and save the file.
-When I now run this application, youy
+When I now run this application, you will see the following when you open a browser window.

 ![Adding inspirational messages](images/yoda-motd.png)